Carl Filtsch: Life and education

 Filtsch was born in Mühlbach (Sebeș) in present-day Romania.
-His father, a Lutheran church pastor in Mühlbach, was his first piano teacher.
+His father Joseph Filtsch, a Lutheran church pastor in Mühlbach, was his first piano teacher.
 His first public success came at the Gesellschaft der Musikfreunde in Vienna.
 Carl and his brother Joseph, also a child pianist, arrived in Paris on November 29, 1841, and immediately sought out Chopin to be Carl's teacher.
 Though Chopin almost never taught children, and rarely gave a student more than one lesson per week, he agreed to teach Carl, and gave him three lessons per week.

 Considered Chopin's most talented pupil, Filtsch received high praise from Franz Liszt, Friedrich Wieck, Giacomo Meyerbeer, Ignaz Moscheles, the music critic Ludwig Rellstab, and fellow child prodigy, Anton Rubinstein.
 Filtsch began touring Europe on concert tours at the age of 13.
 After triumphant concerts in Paris, London, and Vienna, his promising career was cut short by an early death in Venice from tuberculosis.
+He is buried in the Protestant section of the San Michele cemetery.